-Requirement Level of Compliance Arrangements in Place (a) That administering authorities have taken steps to bring The agendas for Pensions Committee / Board meetings include wider scheme issues within the scope of their governance Full Compliance reports pertaining to both administration and investment matters arrangements. such as regulatory changes, actuarial valuation and funding level updates, admission agreements, investment strategy and Fund / Investment Manager performance.
+Requirement Level of Compliance Arrangements in Place (a) That administering authorities have taken steps to brin wider scheme issues within the scope of their governance arrangements.
+The agendas for Pensions Committee / Board meetings include reports pertaining to both administration and investment matters such as regulatory changes, actuarial valuation and funding level updates, admission agreements, investment strategy and Fund / Investment Manager performance.